Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The other two tracks, “Descolada” and “Hoplite“, are unbound numbers that yield riveting post-metal density.
 The three songs combined are a most promising jumping-off point, one that instantly embeds its way into your skull.
 This is merciless music for fans of ruthless rumblings able to shake your foundations, so to speak.

 Tommy Gervais – Bass, Vocals

 Kevin Roberts – Drums

-Check out the Pale Mare S/T EP streaming via Bandcamp above for your listening experience.
-It is out now and available on various formats, including Digital and Cassette.
+Check out the Pale Mare S/T EP streaming via Bandcamp for your listening experience.
+It is out now and available in various formats, including Digital and Cassette.
 Enjoy!

 Oh, and Pale Mare will be celebrating the EP release as part of a show with an incredible bill of bands.
 They’ll join Kosmograd, Jahgernaut, Sierra, and Ol’ Time Moonshine for an EP release party at Coalition T.O. in Toronto on April 6th (details).